Top BIM Software Tools in 2023

 - Handling large projects is cumbersome

-- A steel learning curve to learn most of the solution’s features
+- Steep learning curve for most of the solution’s features

 - Potential compatibility issues with older software versions

-- Civil 3D can offer two different approaches in terms of its pricing model.
+- Civil 3D offers two different pricing approaches.

-- The second one implies accessing Civil 3D as a part of Autodesk Flex program – a “pay-as-you-go” option that offers a daily price in tokens for a number of Autodesk services.
+- The second involves accessing Civil 3D as a part of the Autodesk Flex program, a “pay-as-you-go” option that offers a daily price in tokens for a number of Autodesk services.
 Civil 3D’s Flex cost is 9 tokens per day, and there are at least two token bundles available for purchase:

 - 100 tokens for $300